confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-auto-gen-certs/README.rst

-Provide operator TLS certificates for self generating
+Provide operator CA TLS certificates for self generating
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Use the provided CA certs: